-Treatment for reflex sympathetic dystrophy (RSD), also known as complex regional pain syndrome (CRPS), begins with therapy that teaches you ways to move the affected region.
+Treatment for reflex sympathetic dystrophy (RSD), also known as complex regional pain syndrome (CRPS-1), begins with therapy that teaches you ways to move the affected region.
 But if your pain prevents this therapy, you may have other treatment first.
-No matter what the treatment, the sooner you get it, the faster you'll get better.
+No matter what the treatment, the sooner you get it, the better your chance to get better.

 Physical, occupational, and hand therapy aim to improve movement, build strength, and reduce pain.
 Which therapy you receive depends on which part of your body is affected by RSD.
 The goal of therapy is to help you to learn ways to use the affected region as normally as possible.
 For instance, if RSD affects your leg and foot, you may work with a therapist to walk more.
 Or, if you’ve lost some hand or arm use, you may learn exercises to regain some of that function.

 Treatment also may include desensitization.
 This involves rubbing different textures on the injured region.
 Heat or cold also may be used.
 Treatment can help you get used to things touching your hand or foot.
 This may help reduce pain in the long term.

 Your doctor may suggest certain treatments for your symptoms.
 The goal is to reduce your pain and to get you moving again.
 Treatment may include:

 Oral medications to relieve pain including ion channel blockers such as gabapentin